-FLOODPLAIN - Areas adjoining any rivers, streams, ponds or lakes subject to the one-hundred-year recurrence-interval flood as delineated by the United States Army Corps of Engineers or subject to erosion caused by a one-hundred-year recurrence-interval flood, as well as any such areas identified in the future by an expert experienced in the preparation of hydrological studies and the determination of flood lines, subject to the review and approval of a professional engineer selected by the Township.
+FLOODPLAIN - Areas adjoining any rivers, streams, ponds or lakes subject to the one-hundred-year recurrence-interval flood as delineated by the United States Army Corps of Engineers or subject to erosion caused by a one-hundred-year recurrence-interval flood, as well as any areas identified in the future by anyone else expert and experienced in the preparation of hydrological studies and the determination of floodlines subject to the review and approval of a professional engineer selected by the Township.

-FOOD STORE - A retail establishment that has a gross floor area of no more than 10,000 square feet and that sells specialty or gourmet food items or meats and groceries that are packaged and that may or may not be available for consumption on the premises.
+FOOD STORE - A retail establishment that has a gross floor area of no more than 10,000 square feet and that offers for sale specialty or gourmet food items or meats and groceries that are packaged and that may or may not be available for consumption on the premises.

-FORESTRY - The management of forests and timberlands when practiced in accordance with accepted silvicultural principles, through the development, cultivation, harvest, transport and selling of trees for commercial purposes, and that does not involve any land development.
+FORESTRY - The management of forests and timberlands when practiced in accordance with accepted silvicultural principals, through developing, cultivating, harvesting, transporting and selling trees for commercial purposes, that does not involve any land development.